 Hypoglycemia an Unnamed Medical Condition

 Hypoglycemia admittedly is a misnomer, and may confuse traditional medical practitioners with the concept of low blood sugar levels commonly found among insulin-dependent diabetics.
-An other good explanation is given at: Gary Null (2002)
+An other good explanation is given at: Gary Null (2002) It comes very close to what Wikipedia calls Reactive Hypoglycemia.

 Some nutritional doctors have attempted to replace the term with ‘dysglycemia’ to indicate that we are dealing with unstable blood sugar levels – showing abnormal peaks and falls – rather than low blood sugar levels.
 The problem is that the term ‘dysglycemia’ would not explain the phenomenon of ‘cerebral diabetes’ or ‘cerebral hypoglycia’, recognized by some scientists to block glucose utilization somewhere along the biochemical pathway of glycolysis.
 See: Holden RJ et als 1994 and Holden RJ, 1995